In Vitro Fertilisation (IVF) can be used to overcome a range of fertility issues and for many couples, gives them the best chance of having a baby.

 For an overview of QFG’s IVF treatment costs, visit our treatment costs page.
 Our staff are experts in explaining all of the costs involved and navigating the Medicare Safety Net scheme.
 If you have any questions regarding IVF costs, please call 1800 111 483 or complete the form below.

 An IVF treatment cycle takes around six weeks, and typically follows the following 12 steps.
 Note your treating clinician will individualise a plan for you that may or may not include all these steps:

 At your first appointment, your Fertility Specialist will review your medical history, all previous investigations and treatment, and give you preliminary advice about your treatment options.
 Your specialist may also order some basic fertility tests for further investigation.
 You and your partner should attend the first appointment together.

 Meet again with your Fertility Specialist to confirm your treatment plan, and ask any questions.
 Make sure you discuss any complementary medicines you’re taking, as these may interfere with your treatment.

 Step 3: Treatment begins

 Your Fertility Specialist or nurse gives you the medication you need, explains the treatment cycle timeline, has you sign the relevant consent forms and shows you how to give yourself the Follicle Stimulating Hormone (FSH) injections.
 We recommend both you and your partner attend this appointment.

 FSH is injected with a diabetic-style pen, and stimulates your ovaries to produce more eggs than usual.

 Step 5: Treatment monitoring

-Throughout your cycle, we measure your hormone levels with regular blood tests, and use ultrasounds to measure the size and number of your ovarian follicles.
+Throughout your cycle, we may measure your hormone levels with regular blood tests, and use ultrasounds to measure the size and number of your ovarian follicles.
 This also helps us identify the best time for egg collection.
+Your treating clinician will determine the need and frequency of these tests.
 Your QFG treatment costs include all your blood and ultrasound tests.